More choices make us less happy

 The reason why I use fashion in the above example is today’s topic is news from apparel industry.
 For your reference, the apparel industry is called the environmental pollution industry second to the oil industry.
 According to UNCTAD, the industry emits 20% of the world’s industry waste water and 10% of CO2.

 The world biggest apparel company in market capitalization is Fast Retailing (UNIQLO).
 It has officially announced to achieve the zero emission of green house gasses by 2050.
 I think it’s great but not enough.
 We consumers also must change our ways of thinking.
 Some research says we Japanese people averagely buy 18 pieces of clothes and throw away 12 pieces in a year, and keep 25 pieces not to wear in the closet.
-We have too much stuff.
+We have too much stuff, which makes us less happy according to Barry Schwartz.

 Buy our ethical furniture